|Nutrition Facts (per serving)|

-Pour the boiling water over the chopped dates in a medium bowl; add the butter and set aside.
+Pour the 1 cup boiling water over the 8 ounces of chopped dates in a medium bowl; add the 2 tablespoons butter and set aside.

 With a mixer, beat 3/4 cup of sugar, 1/4 cup brown sugar, and 1 egg until light.

 Add to the sugar mixture, alternating with the date and water mixture.

 Pour into the loaf pan.

 Bake in the preheated oven for 45 to 55 minutes, or until a wooden pick inserted in center comes out clean.